ernesgonzalez33/hello-secret/README.md

 > **IMPORTANT:** If you built the image and change its name, you need to change it in the `podman run` command too.

+## Deploying in OpenShift

+### How to deploy Hello Secret in OpenShift

-## How to install Sealed Secrets in OpenShift
+Since the idea of this app is demonstrate how to encrypt secrets with Sealed Secrets in a `Values` file, you will need to install Sealed Secrets in your OpenShift cluster.

+### Install Sealed Secrets in OpenShift

 First of all, add the Sealed Secrets repo: